Both Aquaphor and Neosporin are medicine cabinet staples, largely used for wound healing.

 - [Tie] After removing facial lesions from 20 participants, one study (again conducted in 2011) compared the effects of Aquaphor to Polysporin.
 The participants were required to cover half their face in Aquaphor and the other half in Polysporin two times a day for 21 days.
 Once the 21 days were over, researchers didn’t find any difference between the two sides.

-Bottom line: You don’t need topical antibiotics to heal your wound.
+Bottom line: You don’t need to use fancy topical antibiotics to heal your wound.
 Research has repeatedly shown that Aquaphor is equally effective, if not more effective, than Neosporin.

 Difference #2: Petroleum Jelly is the Only Common Ingredient Between the Two